jpancho/BookingApp/README.md

 Booking Application created with React, Node, Express, and MongoDB

-React is a frontend framework used to design SPA's, files under `frontend/src` <br>
+React is a frontend framework used to design SPA's, files under `/frontend/src` <br>
-Node is a backend framework in conjunction with Express to build the API, server found in `backend/src/server.js` <br>
+Node is a backend framework in conjunction with Express to build the API, server found in `/backend/src/server.js` <br>
-MongoDB is a NoSQL database, schema is found in `backend/src/schema.js`
+MongoDB is a NoSQL database, schema is found in `/backend/src/schema.js`

 Have React, Node and MongoDB installed. <br>
-In the frontend and backend directory, run to install packages:
+In the `/frontend/` and `/backend/`, run to install packages:

 ### `npm install`

-In the frontend directory, you can run:
+In `/frontend/`, you can run:

 ### `npm start`